Washington D.C. Court Records

 The Civil Action Branch handles civil matters in which the monetary claim in dispute is $10,000 and above.
 This is with the exception of certain cases under the exclusive jurisdiction of a federal court.
 The Civil Action branch is also commonly known as the Office of the Civil Clerk.
 The Landlord and Tenant Branch handle landlord and tenant matters under civil cases.
 Note that due to the effects of COVID-19, all civil case hearings are now only conducted remotely.

 Small Claims cases in the District of Columbia refer to cases involving monetary claims of not more than $10,000.
-They are handled by the Small Claims and Conciliation division of the DC Superior Court.
+They are handled by the Washington DC Small Claims Court, also known as the Small Claims and Conciliation Division, of the DC Superior Court.
 Generally, small claims cases are treated with simpler and less formal procedures.
 A plaintiff filing a small claims case does not necessarily need a legal representative.
 Self-representation is allowed in such cases except for businesses, which are required to have an attorney.

 However, a person who is not up to 18 years of age or a person considered incompetent cannot file a case in the Small Claims division.
 Incompetence here means that the judge does not believe the plaintiff can make legal decisions for himself.
 An underage or incompetent plaintiff may file a small claims suit through a representative of "next of friend."
 Requesting for jury hearings is allowed for cases filed in the Small Claims cases division.
 Such a request is required to be in a written format, signed, and filed with the Clerk Office of the Small Claims Division.
 The request must also be filed before the first court date.